-Appropriately for scientific a treatment of the neuroscience of music, all basic terminologies are defined and various subjects classified so as to enable precise communications (first 3rd book).
+Appropriately for a scientific treatment of the neuroscience of music, all basic terminologies are defined and various subjects classified so as to enable precise communications (first 3rd of book).
 This definition and classification process is in itself an enormous scientific endeavor because you need a lot of knowledge in order to define anything in a scientifically meaningful way.
-There are descriptions of musical, neuroscientific, psychological, etc., experiments spawn explanations and theories -- just this book. what we look for in there Unfortunately, are errors and omissions that shouldn't be in a book published in 2006 that cast doubts on the quality of the rest of the book.
-This was written for a wide audience with very different levels/types of education; it provides a glimpse into the community of neuroscientist musicians working unravel the mysteries of music using modern science.
+There are descriptions of musical, neuroscientific, psychological, etc., experiments that spawn explanations and theories -- just what we look for in this book.
+Unfortunately, there are errors and omissions that shouldn't be in a book published in 2006 that cast doubts on the quality of the rest of the book.
+This was written for a wide audience with very different levels/types of education; it provides a glimpse into the community of neuroscientist musicians working to unravel the mysteries of music using modern science.